sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & -P^d_j + \lambda - \underline{\nu_j} + \overline{\nu_j} = 0 \quad \forall j \in J \tag{5a}
 \end{align}

 However, we know that in competitive electricity markets generators bid their capacity at variable cost and demand agents at their willigness to pay.
-Any other bid or offer would potentially lead to foregone profits (e.g., offering above variable cost may result in a generator not being cleared while it could have been operating profitably) or loss-making market outcomes (e.g., offering below variable cost may result in running at prices below variable cost, resulting in a los).
+Any other bid or offer would potentially lead to foregone profits (e.g., offering above variable cost may result in a generator not being cleared while it could have been operating profitably) or loss-making market outcomes (e.g., offering below variable cost may result in running at prices below variable cost, resulting in a loss).

 Hence, we can conclude $VC_i = P^s_i$ and $WTP_j = P^d_j$.
 Therefore, constraint (10a) is equal to constraint (5b) and (13a) to (5a).
 Through this observation, we can conclude that the KKTs of the MCP are the same as those of the market-clearing problem.
 The main implication of this is that a solution that satisfies the KKTs of the market-clearing problem will also be a solution of the MCP.
 In summary, we have shown that the market-clearing problem is the **equivalent optimization problem (EOP)** of the MCP.